Tuscany Cuisine: An Introduction

 See (and Taste) For Yourself

 To behold the astonishing light and breathtaking views of Tuscany is to learn the secrets of a life well lived.
 But don’t take our word for it.
-See your yourself!
+See for yourself!

 Cacio, as it is known, is the only cheese in the region to receive the DOP mark, though Italy’s inhabitants have long recognized this staple of Tuscany cuisine as a superior product, from the Romans to the poets of the 18th century (who wrote about the Tuscan sheep cheese).
 The fields of the Crete Senesi, just to the south and west of the Val di Chiana, make for perfect grazing for the sheep.
 The large wheels—fresh or aged, some under ashes, truffles or even tomatoes to alter the flavour—must have a diameter of no more than 22 centimetres and no fewer than 15, and a thickness not exceeding 11 centimetres nor less than seven.